conceptofproof/conceptofproof.github.io/_posts/2016-07-22-prime-time-to-hit-the-switch.md

 }
 ~~~

+## Testing:

+Running the circuit on 10,000 numbers for 6,421ms generates 3796 primes indicating that if you were to select 'No' every answer you would have a 62.04% rate of success.

 A better approach would be using the deterministic [Baillie–PSW](https://en.wikipedia.org/wiki/Baillie%E2%80%93PSW_primality_test).

-Running the circuit on 10,000 numbers for 6,421ms generates 3796 primes indicating that if you were to select 'No' every answer you would have a 62.04% rate of success.
+Potential extensions to this project, other than faster implementation, include:

+- Varying the input type for responding to the quiz (movement sensors or variable resistors, or connecting to the device over bluetooth or wifi)
+- Modifying the response interface, i.e with LEDs or Piezos
+- An alternative number game, for example instead of isPrime() you could ask isPerfectNumber() or use any equation with multiples, powers and divisors.